matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 HKDF is used over the plain shared secret as it results in a harder attack as well as more uniform data to work with.
 {{% /boxes/rationale %}}

-For verification of each party's device keys, HKDF is as defined in RFC 5869 and uses SHA-256 as the hash function.
-The shared secret is supplied as the input keying material.
-No salt is used, and in the info parameter is the concatenation of:

--   The string `MATRIX_KEY_VERIFICATION_MAC`.
--   The Matrix ID of the user whose key is being MAC-ed.
--   The Device ID of the device sending the MAC.
--   The Matrix ID of the other user.
--   The Device ID of the device receiving the MAC.
--   The `transaction_id` being used.
--   The Key ID of the key being MAC-ed, or the string `KEY_IDS` if the item being MAC-ed is the list of key IDs.

 ###### SAS method: `decimal`